Artificial Intelligence and the Fashion Industry

 - Knowledge-based systems – reason out the existence of a relationship between features of style in fashion.

-A computer program which intends to use Artificial Intelligence to style its users would have to focus on three main areas:
+A computer program that intends to use Artificial Intelligence to style its users would have to focus on three main areas:

 - Visual garment representation